fdb/slarg-website/research-week/2024/2023-10-25-re-orientation.md

 My creative process has led me to re-examine the subtle relationship between family memory and the traces of life shared between mother and daughter by continuing to establish a visual language of communication that transcends both the mother tongue and foreign languages.

-**This performance is part of a performance program that runs in the chapel next to Sint Lucas Antwerpen.**
+**This performance is part of a performance night that runs in the chapel next to Sint Lucas Antwerpen.**

 **Duration: 30-40 min**